code-wizard91/Docker-MotorTrade/README.md

 ![Initial ERD](/images/initialERD.jpg)

-The ERD Diagram above was the initial structure, After careful consideration I decided that the table for posts is not needed and adds a level of difficulty that is not needed.
+The ERD Diagram above was the initial structure, After careful consideration I decided that the table for posts is not needed and adds furthur complexity to the project.

 * Instead I decided to create a table called Adverts that makes a more logical connection to my solution as the Users table will connect directly to the Adverts table (As users will create Adverts in which their cars will be posted)